moll/js-undersign/README.md

 Legally, any timestamp server that returns responses signed by a certificate that's in the European Trusted List will suffice.
 See the section on [Timestamp Services](#timestamp-services) for a few examples.

 Finally, use `Hades.prototype.ocsp` to do the certificate validity request.
-As OCSP needs access to the certificate's issuer certificate, `Hades` will try to get the from the certificates you configured before.
-If it fails to do so, you'll see an error.
+As OCSP needs access to the certificate's issuer certificate, `Hades` will try to get the certificate from the `hades.certificates` property you gave its constructor.
+If it fails to find the issuer, you'll see an error.

 ```javascript
 xades.setOcspResponse(hades.ocsp(certificate))